It seems that almost everyone has an opinion about fats.

 The Weston A. Price Foundation recommends the following high nutrient fats:

-- Tallow and suet (from beef and lamb)
+- Tallow and suet (from grass fed beef)

 - Chicken, goose and duck fat

-- Coconut, palm and palm kernel oils, extra virgin olive oil
+- Coconut, palm and palm kernel oils (ethically sourced), extra virgin olive oil

 - Extra virgin olive oil